Adelaide Film Festival: 2022: 19−30 October

-The 2022 edition of the festival is held from 19 to 30 October.
-Films selected for screening include Todd Field's TÁR (starring Cate Blanchett, who appeared in a Q&A session after its first showing); My Policeman, with Harry Styles; South Australian horror thriller Carnifex, with Alexandra Park; Ruben Östlund's Triangle of Sadness; Stolen Generations story The Last Daughter; and Aftersun, a debut from Scottish director Charlotte Wells.
-Danny and Michael Philippou's debut, Talk to Me closed the festival.
-The Survival of Kindness by Rolf De Heer had red-carpet parties in the city.
-The new South Australian film Monolith had its world premiere at the festival on 27 October 2022.
-It was announced after the opening weekend that several films would get a second outing in the week following the festival, including TÁR, Monolith, Talk to Me, The Last Daughter, and Triangle of Sadness.
+The 2022 edition of the festival was held from 19 to 30 October.
+Films selected for screening included Todd Field's Tár (starring Cate Blanchett, who appeared in a Q&A session after its first showing); My Policeman, with Harry Styles; South Australian horror thriller Carnifex, with Alexandra Park; Ruben Östlund's Triangle of Sadness; Brenda Matthews and Nathaniel Schmidt's documentary The Last Daughter; and Aftersun, a debut from Scottish director Charlotte Wells.
+Danny and Michael Philippou's debut Talk to Me, an Australian supernatural horror film, closed the festival.
+The Survival of Kindness by Rolf de Heer had red-carpet parties in the city.
+The South Australian film Monolith had its world premiere at the festival on 27 October 2022.
+It was announced after the opening weekend that several films would get a second outing in the week following the festival, including The Last Daughter, Monolith, Talk to Me, Tár, and Triangle of Sadness.